secdec/codepulse-project/README.md

 # codepulse-project
-Code Pulse is a code coverage tool that works on running programs in real time.
-It uses the [bytefrog](https://github.com/codedx/bytefrog) tracing framework to monitor your Java applications, and displays its findings on a web-based UI.
+Code Pulse is a real-time code coverage tool.
+It works by monitoring Java or .NET Framework applications while they run, keeps track of coverage data, and shows you what's being called and when.
+Code Pulse currently supports Java programs up to Java 9, and .NET Framework programs for CLR versions 2 & 4.

 Secure Decisions is extending development on the Code Pulse project.
 You may view or access the project on [GitHub](https://github.com/codedx/codepulse), or visit its [website](http://code-pulse.com/).